RIB ANATOMY

 • Crest serves as an attachment site for the anterior costotransverse ligament

-• Ligament stabilizes the rib's articulation with the vertebrae
+• Ligament stabilizes the rib's articulation with your vertebrae

 Body of Rib